 Just like a pair of steam powered pistons, but instead of using steam to drive the pistons, this engine uses electromagnets.
 There is a detailed circuit diagram with the plans, if that is the way you would decide to go.

 Personally, I would love to make one.
 If I decided to try the solenoid piston driving mechanism, I think it would be wise to make a scaled down prototype first to see how it would work: I have no doubt it would.

 I have seen many a solenoid motor on YouTube, even one made from paper clips.
 They tend to run really fast for some reason that may be obvious, perhaps because they are not governed, if that’s the right world.

 The original drawings are very basic, something I would call technical illustration.

 I am also making a basic 3D construction to see how the pieces fit together.
 One day I hope to find the time and the money to make one myself.

 Perhaps you could use them to help you make one yourself.

 From time to time, I shall update these drawings.
 If you would care to subscribe to my (very occasional) newsletter, you can keep up to date with the progress of the details.

 Here is part 1 showing how the 14 foot backyard train toy was made.

-instead of using the propulsion system as described in the article, kmills440 used a wheelchair motor instead, which strikes me as a far more practical choice.
+Instead of using the propulsion system as described in the article, Keith Mills used a wheelchair motor instead, which strikes me as a far more practical choice.